nfer/nodejs_test/pm2/name/README.md

 ```

 ## name test 2
-If has name field in app.json, pm2 use it as app name:
+If there has name field in app.json, pm2 use it as App name:
 ```
 {
     "name": "myhttpserver",